Moving to Playa Jaco, Costa Rica

 "We purchased our own home.
 This was an easy process as you do not need to be a resident to own property in Costa Rica.
-However, I would advise anyone whether renting or purchasing property to hire a reputable attorney to assist with the process," said another expat in Playa Hermosa de Jaco.
+However, I would advise anyone whether renting or purchasing property to hire a reputable attorney to assist with the process," explained one expat living in Playa Hermosa de Jaco, Costa Rica.

 We asked people living in Playa Jaco to list three things they wish they had brought and three they wish they had left behind.
 They responded: